squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/LoggingOnly.rst

 You can compile this on most Linux  by saving the content to a file called "dummy_auth.c" and running "gcc dummy_auth.c -o dummy_auth".
 Windows users will need to find a C compiler on their own (I believe GCC is also available for Windows, but I can't be sure).

-=== NTLM Authentication ===

-Squid provides a helper '''fakeauth'' to do the NTLM handshake and authentication challenges needed.
-The helper like the dummy helper above always returns '''OK''' when whatever the result.

-== Squid Configuration File ==
+=== Squid Configuration File ===

 Now that you have a dummy_auth program, you can tell Squid how to use it.
-This section defines the authetication helper and related settings.
+This section defines the authentication helper and related settings.
 {{{
 auth_param basic program /usr/lib/squid/dummy_auth
 auth_param basic children 10